AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/rpt-fundamentals.md

 For our example, we assume that we want to answer the following question:

-* *"How fast do my new registrants convert?"*
+* "How fast do my new registrants convert?"

 ## Identifying a measurement

 With our question in hand, it is time to identify a list of possible analyses and measurements to help answer the question.
 For this example, focus on the following metric:

-* *Average time from registration to first purchase date per user*
+* Average time from registration to first purchase date per use.

 This will reveal the average time that lapses between registration date and the users' first purchase date and give an idea on how users behave at this final step in the conversion funnel.